b1gMail-OSS/b1gMail/README.md

 3. Remove the file `lock` in `src/setup/`
 4. Open the folder `src` in your web browser, e.g. `http://localhost/b1gMail/src/`
 5. Follow the setup instructs

+### System requirements
+PHP 5.4 is minimum requirement.
+MariaDB as Database is recommended.

 ## Staying up to date
 When pulling new changes from the server, you will need to update your database